-- Push the CANCEL button; the SET indicator light in the vehicle information display goes out. - Tap the brake pedal; the SET indicator light goes out.
+- Push the CANCEL button; the SET indicator light in the instrument panel goes out. - Tap the brake pedal; the SET indicator light goes out. - Turn the main switch off.
+Both the CRUISE indicator light and SET indicator light in the instrument panel go out.